susanev/uw-stars-cse/style.md

 * Contstants must start with `public static final`
 * Constants should only be used for single values that do not change
 * Constants should not be passed as parameters
+* Every constant should have a comment above it explaining what it is used for

 ### for loops
 * Do not use a for loop if it only runs 1 time